-10. Hit the beach
+11. Hit the beach

 If you fancy a day at the beach, Prince Edward Island has 500 miles worth of beaches to choose from, ranging from white sand to red, and with some of the warmest waters north of Florida.
-One of the island’s most famous is the Singing Sands in Basin Head Provincial Park, which gets its name from the high-silica-content sand which squeaks when you walk on it.
+One of the island’s most famous is Singing Sands in Basin Head Provincial Park, which gets its name from the high-silica-content sand which squeaks when you walk on it.

 Head to Prince Edward Island National Park for Cavendish Beach with its 37-mile stretch of red sand or quieter Greenwich Beach with its golden sand dunes.
 Or Brackley Beach is only a 25-minute drive outside of Charlottetown and is home to the quirky Dunes Gallery.

-11. Go mouse spotting in Charlottetown
+13. Go mouse spotting in Charlottetown

-It’s a great game if you’re visiting with kids, and you can download a PDF with clues on where to find them along with some historical details about the places along the route (I only managed to find six so you’ll probably do better than me!).
+It’s a great game to play if you’re visiting Charlottetown with kids, and you can download a PDF with clues on where to find them along with some historical details about the places along the route (I only managed to find six so it’s harder than it sounds!).

-12. Feast your way around the island
+14. Feast your way around the island

-This article contains affiliate links, where I get a small commission at no extra cost to you, thanks.
+*This article contains affiliate links where I receive a small commission at no extra cost to you.